40 Simple Ways to Show Love and Respect to Your Parents

 40. Tell your kids how you were nurtured and loved as a kid.

 It is so saddening to see how everywhere there are suggestions for parents to teach their children respect and values.
-I do not see how parents alone can teach children things.
+Parents alone cannot teach children things.
 Yes, it is first parents' responsibility but at the end of the day surroundings come into play.
 Social media which can make terrible memes go viral and people who modernize arrogance are more responsible for any behaviour we see among children.
+No parents would like to see their once cute and kind child become arrogant.